Ja'Mal Green: Career

+Green founded My Turn to Own, a home-ownership nonprofit, in 2021.
+My Turn to Own dissolved in April 2024.

-Green became well-known after his activism surrounding the Laquan McDonald case.
-In February 2022, he was again arrested for taking part in a protest which was demanding the arrest of a police officer named Jason Van Dyke for his murder of Laquan McDonald.
+Green garnered some local attention following his activism surrounding the Laquan McDonald case.
+In February 2022, he was again arrested for taking part in a protest which was demanding the arrest of then-Chicago police officer Jason Van Dyke for the murder of Laquan McDonald.

-He is also the founder of an organization called My Turn to Own.

-In June 2022 Green announced that he intended to run for Mayor of Chicago again on a platform focused on public safety, modernizing city government, economic development, and climate change.
-Green filed petitions to be on the ballot for the 2023 Chicago Municipal election in December of 2022 and won a lottery to be the first candidate listed on the ballot.
+In June 2022 Green announced that he intended to run for mayor of Chicago again on a platform focused on public safety, modernizing city government, economic development, and climate change.
+Green filed petitions to be on the ballot for the 2023 Chicago mayoral election in December of 2022 and won a lottery to be the first candidate listed on the ballot.
 In the initial round of the election, Green was defeated, placing sixth of nine candidates with 12,239 votes (2.17% of the election's overall vote).

+Green endorsed Paul Vallas in the runoff election.
+The TRiiBE reported in May 2023 that Green endorsed Vallas one day after Vallas's campaign paid Green $28,460.
+Campaign finance disclosures later revealed that Vallas paid Green a total of $72,685.

+In 2023, the Sun-Times reported that Green's company Majostee Marketing (which was dissolved in June, 2023) "steered small businesses seeking COVID-19 relief loans to three lenders that were faulted in a congressional report last year for having turned a blind eye to fraud."
+Green's company was paid by the lenders for each referral.
+The Sun-Times reported Green also accepted Paycheck Protection Program funds himself of $20,833, the maximum available to a sole proprietor.
+Majostee Marketing got a separate PPP loan of $15,000.